Public Holidays in Australia 2026 – National, State & Public Holidays

 | Boxing Day | December 26 | Friday | Traditionally a day for giving and post-Christmas sales. |

-In addition to national holidays, each Australian state and territory observes its own public holidays to celebrate local culture, history, or events:
+In addition to national holidays, each Australian state and territory observes regional public holidays celebrating local culture, history, sporting events, and significant anniversaries.
+These include:

 Religious and Cultural Significance